bwilken01/bwilken01.github.io/_posts/2026-02-06-cnn-fruit-classification.md

 ### Context <a name="overview-context"></a>

-Our client had an interesting proposal put forward to them, and requested our help to assess whether it was viable.
+Our client received an interesting proposal and asked us to evaluate its viability.

-At a recent tech conference, they spoke to a contact from a robotics company that creates robotic solutions that help other businesses scale and optimize their operations.
+At a recent technology conference, they connected with a robotics company that develops robotic solutions to help businesses scale and optimize operations.

-Their representative mentioned that they had built a prototype for a robotic sorting arm that could be used to pick up and move products off a platform.
-It would use a camera to "see" the product, and could be programmed to move that particular product into a designated bin, for further processing.
+The company shared that they had built a prototype robotic sorting arm.
+The arm can pick up products from a platform and move them to another location.
+It uses a camera to detect the product and can be programmed to place specific products into designated bins for further processing.

-The only thing they hadn't figured out was how to actually identify each product using the camera, so that the robotic arm could move it to the right place.
+However, they had not yet solved how to reliably identify each product using the camera so the robotic arm could route it correctly.

-We were asked to put forward a proof of concept on this - and were given some sample images of fruits from their processing platform.
+We were asked to develop a proof of concept and were provided with sample images of fruits from their processing platform.

-If this was successful and put into place on a larger scale, the client would be able to enhance their sorting & delivery processes.
+If implemented successfully at scale, this solution could significantly improve the client’s sorting and distribution processes.

 <br>
 <br>
 ### Actions <a name="overview-actions"></a>

-We utilise the *Keras* Deep Learning library for this task.
+We utilize the *Keras* Deep Learning library for this task.

-We start by creating our pipeline for feeding training & validation images in batches, from our local directory, into the network.
-We investigate & quantify predictive performance epoch by epoch on the validation set, and then also on a held-back test set.
+We begin by building a data pipeline to feed training and validation images into the network in batches from a local directory.
+We tracked and quantified predictive performance at each epoch using the validation set, and then evaluated final performance on a held-out test set.

-Our baseline network is simple, but gives us a starting point to refine from.
+Our baseline network is simple, and gives us a starting point for refinement.
 This network contains **2 Convolutional Layers**, each with **32 filters** and subsequent **Max Pooling** Layers.
 We have a **single Dense (Fully Connected) layer** following flattening with **32 neurons** followed by our output layer.
 We apply the **relu** activation function on all layers, and use the **adam** optimizer.

 Our first refinement is to add **Dropout** to tackle the issue of overfitting which is prevalent in the baseline network performance.
 We use a **dropout rate of 0.5**.

-We then add in **Image Augmentation** to our data pipeline to increase the variation of input images for the network to learn from, resulting in a more robust results as well as also address overfitting.
+Then, we add **Image Augmentation** to our data pipeline to increase the variation of input images for the network to learn from, resulting in a more robust results as well as also address overfitting.

-With these additions in place, we utilise *keras-tuner* to optimize our network architecture & tune the hyperparameters.
+With these improvements in place, we utilize *keras-tuner* to optimize our network architecture & tune the hyperparameters.
 The best network from this testing contains **3 Convolutional Layers**, each followed by **Max Pooling** Layers.
 The first Convolutional Layer has **96 filters**, the second & third have **64 filters**.
 The output of this third layer is flattened and passed to a **single Dense (Fully Connected) layer** with **160 neurons**.
 The Dense Layer has **Dropout** applied with a **dropout rate of 0.5**.
 The output from this is passed to the output layer.
 Again, we apply the **relu** activation function on all layers, and use the **adam** optimizer.

-Finally, we utilise **Transfer Learning** to compare our network's results against that of the pre-trained **VGG16** network.
+Finally, we apply **Transfer Learning** to compare our network's results against that of the pre-trained **VGG16** network.

 <br>
 <br>